Jacob Gatewood

-Henry Jacob Gatewood (born September 25, 1995) is an American professional baseball shortstop who is currently a free agent.
+Henry Jacib Gatewood (born September 25, 1995) is an American professional baseball shortstop who is a free agent.
 He was drafted 41st overall in the 2014 Major League Baseball draft by the Milwaukee Brewers.

 Career

 Gatewood attended Clovis High School in Clovis, California.
 He was the winner of the junior Home Run Derby at Citi Field on July 15, 2013.

 Milwaukee Brewers

 Gatewood at one point was considered a potential top overall pick in the 2014 Major League Baseball draft.
 He ended up getting drafted by the Milwaukee Brewers 41st overall in the draft.
-He signed on June 14, and was assigned to the AZL Brewers, where he posted a .206 batting average with three home runs and 32 RBIs in 50 games.
-Gatewood spent 2015 with both the Wisconsin Timber Rattlers and the Helena Brewers, batting a combined .244 with ten home runs and 57 RBIs in 109 games between both teams.
-In 2016, Gatewood spent the whole season with the Timber Rattlers, where he batted .240 with 14 home runs and 64 RBIs in 126 games.
-He began the 2017 season with the Carolina Mudcats, but was later promoted to the Biloxi Shuckers in August, posting a combined .264 average along with 15 home runs, 62 RBIs, ten stolen bases and a .775 OPS in 134 games between both clubs, and he spent 2018 back with Biloxi, batting .244 with 19 home runs and 59 RBIs in 94 games.
+He signed on June 14, and was assigned to the Arizona League Brewers, where he posted a .206 batting average with three home runs and 32 RBI in 50 games.
+Gatewood spent 2015 with both the Wisconsin Timber Rattlers and the Helena Brewers, batting a combined .244 with ten home runs and 57 RBI in 109 games between both teams.
+In 2016, Gatewood spent the whole season with the Timber Rattlers, where he batted .240 with 14 home runs and 64 RBI in 126 games.

+Gatewood began the 2017 season with the Carolina Mudcats, but was later promoted to the Biloxi Shuckers in August, posting a combined .264 average along with 15 home runs, 62 RBI, ten stolen bases and a .775 OPS in 134 games between both clubs, and he spent 2018 back with Biloxi, batting .244 with 19 home runs and 59 RBI in 94 games.
 On July 24, 2018, while playing for Biloxi, Gatewood was injured running to first base, and it was later revealed that he had torn his ACL in his left knee, requiring season-ending surgery.
-In 2019, he played with Biloxi, slashing .187/.244/.331 with 13 home runs and 45 RBIs over 94 games.
-Gatewood did not play at all in 2020 due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.
+In 2019, he played with Biloxi, slashing .187/.244/.331 with 13 home runs and 45 RBI over 94 games.
+Gatewood did not in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He was not included in the Brewers' 60-man player pool and elected free agency on November 2, 2020.